PusakaOfJavaHack/PusakaOfJava/README.md

-# Pusakaofjava Indonesia Corp AI
-Certainly!
-Below is a template for a GitHub README file.
-You can copy and paste this into your repository and customize it to match your project's specifics.

-# Chatbot with Execution and Analysis
+# Pusakaofjava Indonesia Corp AI Chatbot with Execution and Analysis
 This project implements a chatbot with code execution, analysis, and machine learning model training functionalities.
 Users can interact with the chatbot, execute Python code, analyze the code using pylint, and train machine learning models.